dimaqq/dynalite-docker/README.md

 Notes:

-> Please ignore the deprecation warnings during buid
+> Please ignore the deprecation warnings during build\
-> leveldown@5.0.0 should address those
+> leveldown@5.0.0 should address those\
 > dynalite@next will eventually pull in new leveldown